MrCheater/mdis/README.md

 To reference `mdis-`-tuned code in your .MD files through _mdis_ import,
 <!-- ❗💬 STEPS BELOW ARE MY SPECULATIONS ON HOW THIS SHOULD BE DONE; I SUPPOSE ONE WON'T WANT CODE IMPORTS INLINE, HENCE ADDING THESE "ADD NEW LINE" STEPS; ALSO, I'M ABSOLUTELY CONFUSED AS TO _HOW TO ACTUALLY RUN THE UTILITY ❗💬 -->
    1. Start at a new line;
-   2. Preface the MD link to the code file with `[mdis]`; Write down the code file link as you normally would;
+   2. Preface the MD link to the code file with `[mdis]`; then, write down the code file link like you normally would;
    3. Add a new line;
    4. Run _mdis_; <!-- ❗💬 HOW DOES ONE DO IT ❗💬 -->
    5. After the utility is done working, your